vesellov/bitdust.docs.old/identities.md

 ID-server functional is the part of BitDust program, but by default is turned off in the program settings.
 If required each user can turn on this option himself and start such a server on his computer – it will be automatically initiated by BitDust program start.
 Server launch will influence the computer resources consumption insignificantly, but will allow you to support other nodes and increase total fault-tolerance of whole BitDust network.

-It is preferably that machines running ID-servers had correctly adjusted domain names.
-Then users’ IDURL, whose identity files are stored there, will look attractive.
-Bellow you can read more about that.

 ## IDURL address